Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ###### <span style="color:white">16:30 UTC 30.12.2020</color>
 (Compatible with older versions)
-- Lane split isn't fixed to a specific position on straight lane like it was before giving more freedom with it's positioning
+- Lane split isn't fixed to a specific position on a straight line like it was before giving more freedom with its positioning
 - 4:1 4-ways were replaced with a 4:1 4-way that actually is 4-way.

 ###### <span style="color:white">22:30 UTC 30.12.2020</color>